Rudxain/music-playlist/README.md

 This hosts multiple track-lists that I'll gradually add to my [SC](https://soundcloud.com/rudxain/sets/music-playlist) & [YT](https://youtube.com/playlist?list=PLUryK3zza2ScWOhbd__X4Ne0xC6TlKiiH) playlists.

 This is a temporary repo.
-It'll be deleted when no more tracks are left to move
+It'll be deleted when no more tracks are left to move.

-Not all tracks will survive, I still need to review them, to check if I still like them
+Not all tracks will survive, I still need to review them, to check if I still like them.